-The Chief Risk Officer reports to the Managing Director and CEO and the Risk Management Committee of the Board oversees the functioning of the Department.
-The Department hasseparate teams for individual components of risk i.e. Credit Risk, Market Risk (including Treasury Mid Office), Operational Risk, Enterprise Risk, Risk Analytics, Risk Data Management, Information Security Risk and Enterprise Governance Risk and Compliance (EGRC).
+The Chief Risk Officer reports to the Managing Director and CEO.
+The Risk Management Committee of the Board oversees the functioning of the Department.
+The Department hasseparate teams for individual components of risk i.e. Credit Risk, Market Risk (including Treasury Mid Office), Operational Risk, Enterprise Risk, Risk Analytics, Risk Data Management and Information Security Risk.
 These teams report to the Chief Risk Officer.

-III.
+II.
 CREDIT RISK